Why Mosquitoes Love Biting Some of Us More Than Others

 What attracts mosquitoes?

 Mosquitoes love people.
-Actually, they really love warm-blooded animals.
-That’s specifically because the targeting sensors in their brains use carbon dioxide to help them locate their next meal!
-Every time we exhale, our breath is basically a little matador waving a red cape at a bull, “Hey, come and get me!”
-But it isn’t just the carbon dioxide that attracts mosquitos.
-Some people just taste extra yummy to these little bloodsuckers.
+That’s because every time we exhale, we blow out carbon dioxide, which activates the targeting sensors in mosquitoes’ brains, helping them locate their next meal...you!
+Every time we exhale our breath is basically a little matador waving a red cape at a bull, “Hey, come and get me!”
+But it’s more than just the carbon dioxide that attracts mosquitos.
+Some people just taste extra yummy to these little bloodsuckers!
+In fact, research shows that about 20% of people can blame their genetics for their mosquito bites.

 Why do mosquitoes bite me?

 You may have heard that a dog’s sense of smell is 40 times greater than a person’s—but that’s small potatoes compared to the power of a mosquito’s tiny sniffer!
 No, mosquitoes don’t have noses, but thanks to their maxillary palps, a mosquito can smell the carbon dioxide in your breath from up to 164 feet away!
-That means people who have been performing strenuous exercise outside are basically walking advertisements for an all-you-can-eat buffet to a mosquito.
+That means people who have been performing strenuous exercise outside are basically walking advertisements to a mosquito for an all-you-can-eat buffet.

-Apparently, mosquitoes’ itty-bitty bug eyes can recognize certain colors, which helps them spot humans.
-Dark colors, like black, blues, and even deep reds, make you stand out.
-This is especially true at dawn and dusk when mosquito’s vision is at its sharpest, so consider throwing on a light-colored t-shirt when you’re outside early in the morning or late at night!
+Mosquitoes’ itty-bitty insect eyes can recognize certain colors and patterns, which helps them spot humans.
+For example, dark colors, like black, blues, and even deep reds, make you stand out to mosquitoes...and so do floral patterns.
+This is especially true at dawn and dusk when mosquito’s vision is at its sharpest.
+So, to help keep mosquitoes away, consider throwing on a light-colored long-sleeve t-shirt when outside early in the morning or late at night.

 Final thoughts on what attracts mosquitoes: